accosmin-org/libnano/docs/program.md

 The command line utility [app/bench_solver](../app/bench_solver.cpp) is useful for benchmarking the builtin optimization algorithms on linear and quadratic programs of various dimensions.
 See bellow several such experiments.

-##### Compare solvers
+##### Compare solvers on linear programs

-The most efficient solvers - the primal dual interior point method and the augmented lagrangian methods, can be evaluated on the builtin randomly generated linear programs for a given dimension size.
+The most efficient solvers - the primal dual interior point method and the augmented lagrangian methods, can be evaluated on the builtin randomly generated linear programs for a given dimension size:.
 ```
 ./build/libnano/gcc-release/app/bench_solver --min-dims 100 --max-dims 100 --function-type linear-program \
     --solver "ipm|augmented-lagrangian" --trials 128 | tail -n 6